Please contact us for specific details on how to sample and to submit your samples for isotope analysis.

 Treatment history.
 Details of any prior treatment of the sample, such as cleaning, drying, treatment with solvents or preservatives should also be supplied.

-MAF Import Permit IMPORTANT!!
-Samples sent from outside New Zealand must be accompanied by a copy of the New Zealand Ministry of Agriculture Import Permit
+MPI Import Permit IMPORTANT!!
+Samples sent from outside New Zealand must be accompanied by a copy of the New Zealand Ministry for Primary Industries Import Permit

 - Failure to do this may result in your samples being delayed on entry into New Zealand.
 Do not send your samples without the Permit.

-Inclusion of the MAF Import Permit with the sample documentation and writing the permit number on the outside of the package is all that is required.
+Inclusion of the MPI Import Permit with the sample documentation and writing the permit number on the outside of the package is all that is required.